What is Semiconductor?

 When the temperature rises, some electrons move through the lattice due to collision.
 These free electrons and holes are responsible for the conduction of electricity on these types of semiconductors.

 An extrinsic semiconductor material is obtained by doping a specific impurity for the conduction of electricity through it.
 The process of adding impurities to a semiconductor is called doping.
 Usually, the conduction properties of intrinsic semiconductors are very poor and we cannot use them in electronic devices.
 Therefore, we add some impurities within intrinsic semiconductors to increase conduction properties.

 According to the types of impurities or doping, extrinsic semiconductors are two types,

 - p type semiconductor

-n type semiconductor is an extrinsic semiconductor formed when very pure silicon or germanium is dropped with a group-15 periodic table elements such as phosphorus (P), arsenic (As), or antimony (Sb).
+n type semiconductor is an extrinsic semiconductor formed when very pure silicon or germanium is dropped with a group-15 periodic table element such as phosphorus (P), arsenic (As), or antimony (Sb).

-Anion deficient non-stoichiometric compounds have excess metals ions along with electrons trapped inside the lattice.
-These electrons are present in the lowest levels or vacant band of non-stoichiometric compounds.
+Anion deficient non-stoichiometric compounds have excess metal ions along with electrons trapped inside the lattice.
+These electrons are present in the lowest levels or vacant bands of non-stoichiometric compounds.
 On application of an electric field, the electrons move inside the vacant band carrying a current.
 Therefore, they show n type semiconductivity, n indicating negatively charged electrons.
 Non-stoichiometric ZnO and CdO are examples of n type semiconductors.